sentubiswas013/ReactJs/question-11-java-spring-boot-simple-answer.md

 **Hierarchy:** `CrudRepository` → `PagingAndSortingRepository` → `JpaRepository`

-# Spring Boot Interview Answers (Questions 51-60)

-## 51. How do you configure Spring Security in Spring Boot?
+### 51. How do you configure Spring Security in Spring Boot?

 Add Spring Security starter dependency and create a security configuration class.
 Spring Boot auto-configures basic security by default.